 Verifying if the groups have been created, and finding out their GIDs:

-the -g parameter is for adding the user to the primary group, and -G for the secondary groups.
+Creating the test3 user with jim as a primary group and michael and johnson as secondary groups with useradd: the -g parameter is for adding the user to the primary group, and -G for the secondary groups.
 Only one group can be set as a primary group.

 $ sudo useradd -g jim -G michael,johnson test3